|What's Selhurst Park Like?|

 Gillingham fan informs me; 'If you are seated towards

-the rear of the stand then you will find that you are
+the rear of the stand then you will find that there is

-playing action are not particularly great from the
+views of the playing action are not particularly

 On my last visit there was a particularly good atmosphere within the ground, especially from the home fans in the Holmesdale Road End.
 I was impressed with the Palace fans, who clearly were passionate about their Club, but in a non-intimidatory manner, towards away fans.
 In fact there was plenty of good banter going on between the two sets of supporters.
 There are plenty of refreshments available, however, if you if there is a sizeable away support, then getting food and drink could be a problem because there is only one small refreshment area to cater for the whole away support.
 Plus as there is no formal queuing system, then joining the scrum that inevitably ensues at the counter, is not for the faint hearted so you may consider getting something outside of the ground before the game starts.
 Also if you do happen to visit the Gents, watch out for the small downward flight of steps to the toilets.
 I almost went flying!